 About Us

 Members of the Coopers Plains Local History Group, like a number of other community groups, use the Coopers Plains Municipal Library as their work base and storage site.
-In June 1989, a public meeting was held to float the idea of forming a local history group, and from early in 1990 this group formed and has been functioning since.
+In June 1989, a public meeting was held to float the idea of forming a local history group, and from early in 1990 this group was formed.

 The members of this group, over the years, have gathered information, photographs, maps and oral histories of Coopers Plains, Salisbury, Rocklea, Acacia Ridge and Archerfield – the five Brisbane suburbs that now make up the original Cowper’s Plains.
 The Brisbane suburbs of Robertson and Macgregor were added to the CPLHG’s areas of interest in 2011.